National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   is a health information exchange.] to populate their N3C dataset.
   However other places are not as well connected.
-  If a patient doesn't have diagnosis records, it's tough to determine if they are healthy, or if their primary care provider uses a siloed EMR.^[The benefits and caveats of real-world data are a theme throughout the book, particularly in the best practices discussed in @sec-practices.]
+  If a patient doesn't have diagnosis records, it's tough to determine if they are healthy, or if their primary care provider uses a siloed EHR.^[The benefits and caveats of real-world data are a theme throughout the book, particularly in the best practices discussed in @sec-practices.]
 * **I**:
   Ugh.